FlipperPA/django-pg-copy/README.md

 `python manage.py pg_restore --filename=my_file.sqlc --no-confirm`

-This command will read the file `my_file.sqlc` and confirm that the user wants to overwrite the destination database by showing which server and database will be overwritten from the settings.
+This command will read the file `my_file.sqlc` and **skip confirmation** that the user wants to overwrite the destination database.

+`python manage.py pg_restore --directory=/tmp/pg_backup --jobs=8`

+This command will restore from the directory `/tmp/pg_backup` using 8 parallel jobs and database connections.

 ## Known Issues